 About

-I am a Doctor of Physical Therapy and postdoctoral scholar in the Drew Lab in the Department of Engineering Science and Mechanics at PSU.
+I am a clinician-scientist translating core principles of mechanobiology, neurobiology and motor control to Physical Therapist practice in central PA.
+I maintain an active practice as a Doctor of Physical Therapy under the conviction that scientific translation must be enacted by individuals doing both clinical practice, and scientific inquiry, broadly construed.
 I am fundamentally interested in the cellular and computational mechanisms connecting movement and the nervous system.
 As a clinician-scientist, my aim is to translate these findings to clinical populations, particularly those marginalized by conventional medical and biopsychosocial diagnostic frameworks.

 My training is in clinical orthopedics and bench neuroscience.
 I completed my bachelor's degree in 2015 as a four-year varsity letterman for the Ithaca College Bombers football team.
 I recieved my DPT in 2017 and shortly thereaftere completed residency and obtained board-certification in orthopedic physical therapy.
 My practice focused on patients with chronic neuropathic pain, usually of non-specific origin.
 My interest in neural mechanisms led me to a PhD investigating the physics of alpha-motoneuron discharge in fatigue and in patients with Parkinson's disease.
-Currently, I'm using optical imaging and genetically-encoded calcium indicators in mice to investigate how neurons respond to posturally-induced changes in intracranial pressure.
-I'm also investigating how postural adjustments in locomoting mice cause brain motion within the skull.
+I then completed a postdoc in a neurobiology lab studying neuromechanobiology, or the biology of mechanical stimuli on the central nervous system.
+While my PhD focused on how the CNS influences bodily movement, my postdoc focused on how bodily movement influenced the central nervous system.
+To do so, I used a suite of optical techniques, including two-photon microscopy and widefield optical imaging, to investigate how cortical neurons responded to posturally-induced changes in intracranial pressure in mice virally transfected with genetically-encoded calcium indicators.
+In tandem, I also investigated how postural adjustments in locomoting mice cause brain motion within the skull.